agentzh/code2ebook/README.md

 * [perl](http://www.perl.org/)

 should be readily available in almost all the Linux distributions by simply installing the `perl` package.
 It is worth mentioning that perl 5.10 or above is highly recommended due to performance boost in the perl regex engine.
-But older versions of perl should also work as well, just much slower.
+But older versions of perl should also work as well, just much slower (like 30x slower).

 All these components are very common programs in the \*NIX world.